The Canyon Grail was first released back in 2018 as a carbon-only bike, but this iteration is built with aluminium at a much more affordable price.

 Having never tested the bike out with bags, I was interested to see how it would handle the extra weight.
-And it rides well with bags strapped to it, retaining its stable handling even in mud and off-camber.
+It rides well with bags strapped to it, retaining its stable handling even in mud and off-camber.

 On my size of bike (S), there is a good amount of space for bar bags and saddle packs, but having met someone with an XXS version of the same bike, it’s clear this space runs out quite quickly, so I’d definitely recommend considering sizing up if you want to bikepack.

 On this note, one quick change I made to the Grail was to swap the stem of the bike to shorten its reach.

 I’d chosen to go for the size small bike, rather than the extra-small that Canyon recommended for me, and I found sizing up fitted me well, other than the reach being a bit long.

 Changing the stem seemed like an easy fix, but I discovered a little late that finding a stem shorter than the 70mm version already on the bike, and compatible with the 1 ¼in steerer tube, was not going to be an easy task.

 After hours of trawling through various websites, I did eventually find a Giant Contact stem, which was 50mm and 1 ¼in diameter.
 Mine was shipped from the depths of China, which took about a month but was definitely worth it.

 I now find it much more comfortable braking down technical descents and don’t feel too stretched out after long days.